-Self-supervised learning can significantly enhance the informativeness of representations for various downstream tasks~\cite{gururangan2020don,Yuan_2021_CVPR,wei2021pretrained,chen2024context}.
-In the tabular domain, methods like VIME~\cite{yoon2020vime} train an encoder using a combination of supervised reconstruction loss and mask-array prediction loss, and SCARF~\cite{bahri2022scarf} employs contrastive loss by utilizing randomly corrupted feature vectors as positive pairs.
-Subtab~\cite{ucar2021subtab} and SSP~\cite{chitlangia2022self} integrates contrastive and reconstruction losses.
-However, these approaches do not produce transferable representations across tables as they rely on data-specific feature encoding and structures.
-Xtab~\cite{zhu2023xtab} and TabRet~\cite{onishi2023tabret} introduce transformer-based backbones with separate data-specific featurizer or projection heads for each downstream task.
+Self-supervised learning can significantly improve representation quality for various downstream tasks~\citep{gururangan2020don,Yuan_2021_CVPR,wei2021pretrained,chen2024context}.
+In the tabular domain, methods like VIME~\citep{yoon2020vime} train an encoder using a combination of supervised reconstruction loss and mask-array prediction loss, while SCARF~\citep{bahri2022scarf} employs contrastive loss by utilizing randomly corrupted feature vectors as positive pairs.
+Subtab~\citep{ucar2021subtab} and SSP~\citep{chitlangia2022self} integrate contrastive and reconstruction losses.
+However, these approaches do not produce transferable representations across tables, as they rely on data-specific feature encodings and structures.

+Xtab~\citep{zhu2023xtab} and TabRet~\citep{onishi2023tabret} introduce transformer-based backbones with separate data-specific featurizers or projection heads for each downstream task.
 These models achieve transferability at the expense of increasing model complexity as the number of datasets and tasks grows.

 Pre-trained Language Models (PLMs) can be used to unify representation dimensions of heterogeneous features.
-TransTab~\cite{wang2022transtab} extends Subtab's methodology by tokenizing and then encoding column names and categories, creating a latent space that can be shared across tables.
-Combining tokenization with masked-value-prediction objective, transformer-based models can be trained to perform predictive task across tables~\cite{ye2023ctbert,yak2023ingestables,yang2023unitabe,yan2024making}.
-However, such methods include neither a generative model backbone, nor a fixed-dimensional row representation and decoding strategy that could be integrated with other generative model.
+TransTab~\citep{wang2022transtab} extends Subtab’s methodology by tokenizing and then encoding column names and categories, creating a latent space that can be shared across tables.
+By combining tokenization with a masked-value prediction objective, transformer-based models can be trained to perform predictive tasks across tables~\citep{ye2024towards,yak2023ingestables,yang2023unitabe,yan2024making}.
+However, such methods include neither a generative model backbone nor a fixed-dimensional row representation and decoder that can be integrated with other generative models.

-Another line of research involving PLMs converts tabular features to sentences and model regression/classification problems as NLP tasks~\cite{dinh2022lift,hegselmann2023tabllm,borisov2022language,liu2022ptab,zhang2023generative,zhang2023towards}.
-Despite enabling transfer learning, these methods face challenges with accurately modeling continuous values and tend to overlook the intrinsic structural properties of tables~\cite{van2024tabularFM}.
+Another line of research involving PLMs converts tabular features to sentences and models regression/classification problems as NLP tasks~\citep{dinh2022lift,hegselmann2023tabllm,borisov2022language,liu2022ptab,zhang2023generative,zhang2023towards}.
+Despite enabling transfer learning, these methods face challenges in accurately modeling continuous values and tend to overlook the intrinsic structural properties of tables~\citep{van2024tabularFM}.